 - Chuck had three Thanksgiving-themed episodes during its run, all of which saw spy shenanigans interfere with the holiday traditions.

 - Community: Jeff goes to visit his estranged father, while the others spend the day with Shirley and her extended family.
 Jeff ends up Calling the Old Man Out, while the rest try to escape Shirley's overbearing relatives in an extended The Shawshank Redemption homage.

 - ER had several, usually airing repeats in the day itself, but starting in 1999, aired a new episode, featuring the birth of Carol's twin daughters.

 - On Everybody Loves Raymond Debra decides to 'shake things up' by serving fish instead of turkey.

-- And, who can forget the "Tofurkey" episode.
+- Who can forget the "Tofurkey" episode?

 - Frasier had two episodes: the first involved Frasier and Lilith desperately attempting to get Frederick into a prestigious school and making things worse while Frederick suffers all sorts of Amusing Injuries in the care of his grandpa and uncle, the second had Frederick seemingly attempting to get his parents back together in a Batman Gambit to get them to buy him a moped.